congyoua/CSC490/README.md

 | ResNet+OCRNet | Original | 0.748 | **0.860** | 0.759 | 0.716 |
 | Ours | Original | **0.755** | 0.859 | 0.771 | 0.749 |
 | Ours | Trivial | 0.752 | 0.850 | **0.773** | **0.751** |

+## Contribution

+In this project, Hengda is responsible for exploring and implementing different data augmentation methods.
+Wentao is responsible for resetting the loss function and helping Hengda with some of the data augmentation.
+Youan is mainly responsible for designing, building and training the model.
+Zijin is responsible for analyzing the results and processing the data.

 ## Reference
 [1] Pissas, C. (2021).
 Effective Semantic Segmentation in Cataract Surgery: What Matters Most?.
 In Medical Image Computing and Computer Assisted Intervention – MICCAI 2021 (pp. 509–518).
 Springer International Publishing.